aarsonline/aarsonline.github.io/class1/glu2/README.md

-The non-discriminating Archaeal-like glutamyl-tRNA synthetase (GlxRS-A) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid glutamate to its cognate tRNA, as well as the tRNA of glutamine.
+The non-discriminating Archaeal-like glutamyl-tRNA synthetase (GlxRS-A) is an enzyme that plays a crucial role in protein synthesis by catalyzing the attachment of the amino acid glutamate to its cognate tRNA$^\text{GlU}$, as well as to tRNA$^\text{Gln}$.
 These reactions proceed through the following mechanisms: